Enabling market access for agricultural products through improved food safety systems

 01/04/2018

-The overall goal of this project is to improve the export competitiveness of Tajik Small and Medium-Sized Enterprises with a particular focus on the apricot and honey sectors.
-The project will focus on enhancing food safety practices in these value chains through improved understanding and management of agri-chemicals and veterinary medicines, which will reduce the risk of contamination in processed foods and improve food safety and quality.
+This project aimed to improve the export competitiveness of Tajikistan's small and medium-sized enterprises, particularly in the apricot and honey sectors.
+The project focused on enhancing food safety practices in these value chains through improved understanding and the management of veterinary drugs, pesticides and other contaminants.
+This was expected to reduce the risk of contamination in processed foods and improve food safety and quality.

 Background

-The agricultural sector in Tajikistan employs around 64% of the country’s population.
-Agriculture is in a leading position for the country’s economic growth and the value added in the sector contributes to 28% of the GDP.
-The tendency over the past 10 years is growth in the production of fruits and vegetables sector, also benefitting from strong government support.
-The main export markets for food and agricultural products are the Russian Federation, Turkey, the EU and other Central Asian states.
+Tajikistan's agricultural sector employs about 64% of the country's population and contributes to 28% of GDP, making it important for overall economic growth.
+Aided by government support, the fruit and vegetable sector has seen growth over the past 10 years.
+The main export markets for food and agricultural products are Russia, Turkey, the EU and other Central Asian states.

-Favourable climatic conditions, good water supply, and fertile soil enable the production of high-quality fruits and vegetables, particularly in the Northern Sughd and Southern Khatlon regions.
-Apart from fruits (apricots, peaches, apples, lemons and cherries), farmers in the country cultivate almonds, pistachios, onions and cotton.
+Favorable climatic conditions, good water supply and fertile soil enable the production of high-quality fruit and vegetables, particularly in the Sughd and Khatlon regions in the north and south, respectively.
+Apart from fruit (apricots, peaches, apples, lemons and cherries), farmers in the country cultivate almonds, pistachios, onions and cotton.

 PDF PDF